Corporate Governance Statement

 - adopting and implementing a new standalone Anti-Bribery and Corruption Policy including an express requirement that material incidents be reported to the Board should they arise;

-- adopting and implementing a new Anti-Modern Slavery Policy; and
+- adopting and implementing a new Modern Anti-Slavery Policy; and

-- updating RPM’s existing Code of Conduct (the ‘Code’) to include RPM’s existing Core Values and referencing the updated Whistleblower, Anti-Bribery and Corruption and Anti-Modern Slavery Policies and implement a new Code of Conduct specifically applying to suppliers to RPM.
+- updating RPM’s existing Code of Conduct (the ‘Code’) to include RPM’s existing Core Values and referencing the updated Whistleblower, Anti-Bribery and Corruption and Modern Anti-Slavery Policies and implement a new Code of Conduct specifically applying to suppliers to RPM.

 At RPMGlobal Holdings Limited’s 2016 Annual General Meeting (AGM), shareholders approved the replacement of RPM’s constitution which is available to view here.

 RPMGlobal’s Board of Directors is accountable to shareholders for the performance of the company.
 The Board currently comprises two non-executive Directors and one executive Director.